Geeksltd/Olive/Integration/Olive.Microservices/Integration.md

 - Making sure the correct version of the service is being invoked (Dev v.s.
 Staging v.s.
 Production)
 - Create DTO classes for request and response types

-## Solution: Olive Api Proxy Generator
+# Solution: Olive Api Proxy Generator
-To free you from the problems mentioned above, there is a utility named **OliveApiProxyGenerator** that can automatically create a proxy Dll for your Apis.
+To free you from the problems mentioned above, there is a utility named **Olive.ApiProxy** that can automatically creates a proxy Dll for your Apis.
 You will then install that dll in the consumer services and use it to access the API with maximume ease.

 It will automatically take care of all of the problems mentioned above and gives you a strongly typed and simplified approach to **invoke remote Apis as if they are local functions in the same consumer service**.